w3f/polkadot-wiki/docs/general/funding.md

     click J "https://wiki.polkadot.network/general/ecosystem-funds/" _blank
 ```

+For more information about founding in the Polkadot ecosystem, see [the Web3 Foundation founding support page](https://web3.foundation/funding-support/).

 ## Funding FAQ

 1. _Will the grant be awarded to those delivering a complete product that everyone in the ecosystem